Nikhil-Banerjee/Portfolio-Tracker/README.md

 I have provided my investment data in the repo to use as an example.

-If you want to get the portfolio information for your account(s), follow the below instructions and run the `main.py` script file:
+If you want to get the portfolio information for your account(s), follow the below instructions:

 # Hatch instructions:
 For Hatch, trade data is provided in a file you can download off Hatch however, deposit data must be manually filled.